 During the course of my various remits with UNESCO - firstly in charge of the Health and HIV/AIDS Education programme, and then at the head of the international cooperation section for Higher Education and Scientific Policies - gender equality, one of the Organisation's priorities, has always played a central role in supporting national policies in the fields of education, research and scientific innovation for sustainable development.
-Creating networks of women in these different fields is also essential if we are to shore up their solidarity and create platforms
+Creating networks of women in these different fields is also essential if we are to shore up their solidarity and create platforms for discussion and sharing within associations and universities.

-Sonia BAHRI ran the Scientific Policies for Sustainable Development section, and the L'Oréal-UNESCO For Women In Science prize, of which she was Executive Secretary, until 2015.
-She is currently advisor to the Chair of the French National Commission for UNESCO for Sciences and Sustainable Development and a member of the Scientific Committee for the Peace Studies Programme (Lamsade-Université de Paris Dauphine). for discussion and sharing within associations and universities.
 I have had the privilege and the pleasure of either initiating or supporting networks of universities - such as, for example, between Morocco, Togo, Côte d'Ivoire and Brazil on the integrated management of water by women.
 These networks are part of the many UNESCO Chairs on the issue of gender that wish to share their training modules and the results of their research.